TangentFoxy/docker-compose/wordpress/ReadMe.md

 # Wordpress
-This instance will be replaced with custom blog hosting software, as I'm sick of all the terrible decisions and bad security of Wordpress.
+**NOTE**: This instance will be replaced with custom blog hosting software, as I'm sick of all the terrible decisions and bad security of Wordpress.

 This instance has a long history, as I've migrated my blog several times.
 As a